runawayhorse001/PythonTipsDS/doc/pdrdd.rst

 	      select *
 	      from {table_name}
 	      """.format(table_name=table_name)
-	dp = pd.read_sql(sql, conn)
+	pandas_df = pd.read_sql(sql, conn)

 .. code-block:: python

 	# connect to database
 	url = 'jdbc:postgresql://'+host+':5432/'+db_name+'?user='+user+'&password='+pw
 	properties ={'driver': 'org.postgresql.Driver', 'password': pw,'user': user}
-	ds = spark.read.jdbc(url=url, table=table_name, properties=properties)
+	spark_df = spark.read.jdbc(url=url, table=table_name, properties=properties)

 .. attention::

-	Reading tables from Database with PySpark needs the proper drive for the corresponding Database.
-For example, the above demo needs org.postgresql.Driver and you need to download it and put it in ``jars`` folder of your spark installation path.
+	Reading tables from Database with PySpark neespark_df the proper drive for the corresponding Database.
+For example, the above demo neespark_df org.postgresql.Driver and you need to download it and put it in ``jars`` folder of your spark installation path.
 I download postgresql-42.1.1.jar from the official website and put it in jars folder.

 From ``.csv``
 -------------